DanRich123/AlpineQMS/README.md

 A high-performance 3D Quasi-Magnetostatic (QMS) field solver suite coupling a Fortran 2018 / Intel MKL PARDISO computational engine with Python domain setup, automated job control, Matplotlib spectral analysis, and ParaView VTK (`pyevtk`) post-processing pipelines.

+Developed by Daniel Richardson at the Center for National Security Initiatives (NSI), University of Colorado Boulder and as an independent.

 ---

 ## Table of Contents